 First of all you need to identify your social objectives – without them you won’t know the benchmarks you should set, what you should be measuring, or the calls to action you should be implementing.

-Regardless of whether you’d like to increase website traffic, improve brand awareness or simply encourage interaction with your company, it is important to be aware of the aims so you understand the intention of your social output.
+Regardless of whether you’d like to increase website traffic, improve brand awareness, target local customers or simply encourage interaction with your company, it is important to be aware of the aims so you understand the intention of your social output.
 Once you have them figured out you can build your social platforms and strategies in line with your goals.

 Pick your platforms